sacor/sacor-test/sacorDocsetTest/docs/table-source.md

- As you can see, most of the space is used by precreated data and delta files.
-SQL Server pre-created one pair of (data, delta) files per logical processor.
-In addition, data files are pre-sized at 128MB, and delta files at 8MB, in order to make inserting data into these files more efficient.

- The actual data in the memory-optimized tables is in the single data file.

-#### After running the workload
- After a single test run that inserts 10 million sales orders, the overall on-disk size looks something like this (for a 16-core test server):
+#### Initial state
+ When the sample filegroup and sample memory-optimized tables are created initially, a number of checkpoint files are pre-created and the system starts filling the files - the number of checkpoint files pre-created depends on the number of logical processors in the system.
+As the sample is initially very small, the pre-created files will be mostly empty after initial create.

+ The following shows the initial on-disk size for the sample on a machine with 16 logical processors:

 ```
 SELECT SUM(df.size) * 8 / 1024 AS [On-disk size in MB]